yagnek/llogo_interpreter_bot/README.md

-Logo is a programming language designed in 1967.
+[Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)) is a programming language designed in 1967.
 It introduced turtle graphics, widely used to teach kids programming.

-This project is an implementation of a minimalist but Turing-complete Logo-like programming language, with interpreter that works right in Telegram.
+This project is an implementation of a minimalist but Turing-complete Logo-like programming language, with an interpreter that works right in Telegram.

+## Logo in Telegram

 ![Demo screenshot](./demo_screenshot.png "Demo Screenshot")